alexhokl/notes/vim.md

 - <kbd>y</kbd><kbd>y</kbd> to copy the current line
 - <kbd>c</kbd><kbd>2</kbd><kbd>i</kbd><kbd>(</kbd> to change all words in the outer brackets. `a(b(c))` &rarr; `a()`
+- <kbd>J</kbd> to append a space and move and append content of the next line to the current line

 ### Search and replace